sillycowvalley/TTLSim/Documentation/Blinky/Blinky_Hanoi_Case_Study.md

   legible: the BP LEDs breathe with recursion depth in real time.
 - **Depth.** 256 return-stack levels and a frame region of 4 cells/level in 8K of
   D-memory, against the 65C02's ~42 levels before its 256-byte stack wraps.

-**Where it loses, honestly:**
+- **Address space is spent in instructions, not bytes.** One PC value = one
+  instruction: the 13-bit space holds 8,192 instructions, where the byte-addressed 65C02 fits ~4,000 in the same window (~2 addresses per instruction).
+The identical signed 8-bit branch offset therefore reaches ±127 instructions against the 65C02's ±127 bytes (~±60 instructions), and every address is a valid instruction boundary — the 6502's jump-into-an-operand failure mode cannot exist.

+**Where Blinky loses:**

 - **Argument marshalling is paid twice.** Every call pushes four values (`LOCAL@` ×4) that the callee immediately stores (`LOCAL!` ×4) — 8 cycles per call of pure copying that a machine passing arguments in registers, or reading the caller's frame directly, would avoid.
 It is the price of the pure-stack calling convention, and it is most of what remains of the 26-cycle node.
 - **Instruction fetch bandwidth.** Every instruction is 16 bits — two memory devices on the I-bus against the 65C02's one.
-(Code *density* comes out even here — 62 vs 63 bytes — because 65C02 instructions average ~2 bytes too; the cost is bus width, not bytes.)
+The cost is bus width, not address-space economy (see the wins list).
 - **The equal-clock framing flatters Blinky.** 4 MHz is within the HC + 22V10 critical path, but production 65C02s clock to 14 MHz.
 At maximum rated clocks the 4.0× architectural advantage shrinks to roughly 1.2–1.5× in wall-clock time.
 The ISA wins;